FAQs

 Q: Can service providers claim partial reimbursements for service and devices offered in May 2024?

-A: Yes, service providers offering ACP-supported service and devices in May 2024 can claim reimbursement for benefits passed through to ACP subscribers, up to the following maximum partial reimbursement amounts announced by the FCC April 9 Public Notice:
+A: Yes, service providers who offered ACP-supported service and devices in May 2024 can claim reimbursement for benefits passed through to ACP subscribers, up to the following maximum partial reimbursement amounts announced by the FCC April 9 Public Notice:

 Benefit Type Statutory Maximum Maximum Reimbursement Amount for May 2024